 Is it any good?

-Before All in the Family, serious political and social topics like homosexuality, rape, racism, and women's rights weren't discussed on a network comedy show.
+Before this show, serious political and social topics like homosexuality, rape, racism, and women's rights weren't discussed on a network comedy show.
 Though Archie expressed his beliefs frequently, his illogical reasoning and hilarious malapropisms seriously decreased their impact.
 And Edith was funny, too -- her simple nature allowed for some humorous misunderstandings.
-In some episodes, Archie uses the "N" word and other derogatory terms for African Americans and gay people.
+In some episodes, Archie uses the "N" word and other derogatory terms for African-Americans and gay people.
 It's worth noting that O'Connor went on to star in the show In the Heat of the Night, in which he played a wise, tolerant sheriff in the Deep South.
 Obviously, Archie's intolerance was all an act -- and an excellent one, at that (O'Connor earned eight Emmy nominations for the role and won four times).

-Families can talk about race and prejudice.
+Families can talk about race and prejudice in All in the Family.
 How have discussions of race changed since this show began?
 How are they the same?
 What kinds of racial divisions do kids notice in their school?
 Have kids ever heard someone use a racial epithet?
 What do kids think about Archie's bigotry?
 Is this a racist show?
 Is it the media's job to bring attention to issues like prejudice?
 How do today's media tackle these topics?

 Find more TV shows that help kids build character.